Get Hurt (album)

 Get Hurt is the fifth studio album by American rock band the Gaslight Anthem.
 It was released on August 8, 2014, by Island Records.
 It marks their first album on Island Records, which absorbed the band and its previous label, Mercury Records.

 Produced by Mike Crossey and inspired by vocalist and guitarist Brian Fallon's divorce from his wife of ten years, the band was influenced by artists whose albums represented "career shifts".
-It has been cited as a complete departure from the band's previous punk rock sound.

 Writing

 The band announced on July 4, 2013, via their Tumblr site, that they were "working on new songs for a new Gaslight Anthem album in 2014".

 Fallon cited Pearl Jam's No Code album as an influence and inspiration for the album.

 In an interview with Rolling Stone published May 23, 2014, Fallon described the album as "completely different than anything we had ever done before.
 Instead of going that extra step of just adding some organ or some background vocals, this time we actually really changed up a lot of the sounds."

 A post on the band's official website advised fans to "Get ready for some things you've never heard this band do!"

 "That record is always going to puzzle me," Fallon reflected in 2018.
 "It was such a confusing time in general.
 We tried to do something specific and then didn't go all the way with it.
 We sort of pulled back.
 I'm not embarrassed by it, but I wouldn't make it again."